uppedtrout/Better-config/README.md

 And sometimes the Watcher appears as the Enemy, ready to devour the Priest who has erred in the incantations, or omitted the sacrifice, or acted in defiance of the Covenant, for which acts the very Elder Gods cannot forbid that silent Race from exacting its toll.
-And it is said that some of that Race lie waiting for the Ancient Ones to once more ruleDownloaded from www.holybooks.com the Cosmos, that they may be given the right hand of honour, and that such as these are lawless.
+And it is said that some of that Race lie waiting for the Ancient Ones to once more rule the Cosmos, that they may be given the right hand of honour, and that such as these are lawless.
 This is what is said.
 THE PRELIMINARY INVOCATION